-r/urbanplanning is a subreddit with 232k members.
-The most common kinds of discussions are advice requests and news, and the community frequently discusses urban planning, cities, housing, development, and transportation, and they frequently recommend/review mapping software, project management tools, and masters programs.
+r/urbanplanning is a subreddit with 233k members.
+The most common kinds of discussions are advice requests and opportunities, and the community frequently discusses urban planning, cities, housing, planning, and development, and they frequently recommend/review mapping software and project management tools.

 Urban planning is about making our cities and towns better—looking at the built environment, people, culture, the economy, and nature.
 This group is for quality discussion about planning topics like land use, the built environment, planning practice and regs, transportation, and community development.
 This is for high level discussion among professionals, academics, and amateurs... so no low effort meme posts, rants, or spam allowed.